Notifycal/frontend/README.md

 Built with type safety, scalability, and developer experience in mind.
 A batteries included Vite + React template.

-- [pnpm](https://pnpm.io) - A strict and efficient alternative to npm with up to 3x faster performance
 - [TypeScript](https://www.typescriptlang.org) - A typed superset of JavaScript designed with large scale applications in mind
 - [ESLint](https://eslint.org) - Static code analysis to help find problems within a codebase
 - [Prettier](https://prettier.io) - An opinionated code formatter